Professor of Law

 Areas of Expertise

-Professor Sichelman teaches and writes in the areas of intellectual property, law and entrepreneurship, empirical legal studies, law and economics, computational legal studies, and tax law.
-His current research efforts explore theories of patent remedies, the effects of the patent system on entrepreneurial companies, the role of patent law in technology commercialization, patent litigation strategies, game theoretic models of innovation and patenting, the history of the patent system, real options models of litigation, the effects of the macroeconomy on patent litigation, optimal levels of tax enforcement, and mathematical models for legal artificial intelligence systems.
+Professor Sichelman teaches and writes in the areas of patent law, intellectual property, law and entrepreneurship, empirical legal studies, law and economics, and computational legal studies.
+His current research efforts explore intellectual property law theory, the history of the patent system, the effects of non-competition agreements on innovation, the use of trade secrets by startups, the effects of patent litigation on the macroeconomy, the role of intellectual property law for “big data,” and mathematical and logical models for legal artificial intelligence systems.

 Honors and Affiliations

-Sichelman was a winner of the 2011 Stanford-Samsung Essay Contest on Patent Damages.
-In 2008 and 2009, he was a Kauffman Foundation Fellow at the University of California, Berkeley (Boalt Hall) School of Law.
+Sichelman was awarded a University Professorship in 2015 and was named as a Herzog Endowed Scholar in 2012.
+He is also a winner of the 2011 Stanford-Samsung Essay Contest on Patent Damages.
 Sichelman is licensed to practice law in the State of California and is a member of the American Bar Association, California Bar Association, Federal Circuit Bar Association, American Law & Economics Association, Society for Empirical Legal Studies, and the Patent & Trademark Office Society.